Athena SWAN aims to recognise and celebrate good practice on recruiting, retaining, and promoting women in higher education.

 - LSTM Athena Swan Institutional Application Action Plan Appendix (November 2013)

 Please note: Some individual names or identifying material may have been removed from this submission to protect confidentiality.

-The Faculties of Biological Sciences (BioS), and Clinical Sciences and International Public Health (CSIPH) , are working towards their individual Faculty Bronze Awards.
+The Faculties of Biological Sciences (BioS), and Clinical Sciences and International Public Health (CSIPH) , received their individual Faculty Bronze Awards in April 2017.